tyler-technologies-oss/forge-design-system/docs/components/app-bar/app-bar/app-bar.md

 ---
 sidebar_custom_props:
-  shortDescription: The omnibar is the header for applications.
+  shortDescription: The app bar is the header for applications.
 It houses navigation items and tools related to the app.
   thumbnail: ./img/all-components/app-bar-mini.png
 ---

-# Omnibar
+# App bar

 <ComponentVisual storybookUrl="https://forge.tylerdev.io/main/?path=/docs/components-app-bar--docs">